 Boat US SailNet Sailing Source West Marine If you have a suggestion for a sailing link to be added to our website, please email email@example.com.
 All sailing link recommendations must meet the approval of the Board of Directors.

 As a SCOW Member, you have access to the Member section the SCOW website.
-But, you must enter your “E-mail” and “Password” in the bottom block of the Left Hand Navigation.
-If you forget screen password, click on the "Forgot password" link as shown below on the left image.
-The system will display a "Reset password" screen (right image below) for you to enter the email address you used to register with SCOW.
-Enter your email address in the "Your system field and type the 6 characters displayed by the system on the "Code" field and click on the "Submit" button.
+Click on the Log in button in the upper right hand corner to display the Log in page.
+If you forget your password, click on the "Forgot password" link next to the Log in button.
+The system will display a "Reset password" screen for you to enter the email address you used to register with SCOW.
+Enter your email address in the "Your email" field, click on the "I'm not a robot" check box and click on the "Submit" button.
 The system will send your password via email to the email address you used to register with SCOW.
-If you do not remember the email address you used to register with SCOW, please send an email to the SCOW Membership Coordinator at email@example.com
+If you do not remember the email address you used to register with SCOW, please send an email to the SCOW Membership Coordinator at firstname.lastname@example.org.

 When someone becomes a member of SCOW, a Profile record is created along with their membership.
-Each SCOW Member can use online self-service feature to edit their membership profile details.
+Each SCOW Member can use online self-service feature to edit their membership profile details and privacy settings.
 Here is a link to the instructions.
-If you have questions, please contatct the SCOW Membership Coordinator at firstname.lastname@example.org
+If you have questions, please contact the SCOW Membership Coordinator at email@example.com

 Go to your profile.
 Click the Email subscriptions link.
 Membership Details Click the Edit profile button.
 In the Forum subscriptions section, members can unsubscribe their existing subscriptions and change the frequency of forum update notifications My Profile To unsubscribe to a forum or forum topic, members uncheck the checkbox beside the forum or topic name.
 To change the frequency of the update notifications, members click the dropdown and choose one of the following options: Option Description Daily A summary of forum updates for each day is sent the following day.
 Weekly A summary of forum updates for each week is sent on Sunday night/Monday morning.
 Immediately Notifications are sent immediately after an update is made (though the actual delivery could be delayed a few minutes or longer depending on the email server load).
 Once finished making changes, the member clicks the Save button.